show_page.php1 : cv02.jpg

 History: None

-HISTOPATHOLOGIC description: Heart, ventricle: Multifocally disrupting the epicardium, myocardium, and endocardium and surrounding, separating, isolating, and replacing cardiac myocytes are high numbers of lymphocytes, plasma cells, and macrophages, moderate amounts of clear space (edema), eosinophilic fibrillar material (fibrin), and basophilic granular material (mineral).
-Within affected areas, cardiac myocytes are swollen with vacuolated sarcoplasm (degeneration) or shrunken with hypereosinophilic sarcoplasm, loss of cross striations, and pyknosis (necrosis).
+HISTOPATHOLOGIC description: Heart, ventricle: Multifocally infiltrating the epicardium, myocardium, and endocardium and surrounding, separating, and replacing cardiomyocytes are numerous lymphocytes, plasma cells, and macrophages, moderate amounts of clear space (edema), eosinophilic fibrillar material (fibrin), and basophilic granular material (mineral).
+Within affected areas, cardiomyocytes are swollen with vacuolated sarcoplasm (degeneration) or shrunken with hypereosinophilic sarcoplasm, loss of cross striations, and pyknosis (necrosis).
+There is a mild increase in fibrous connective tissue in affected areas.

-Morphologic diagnosis: Heart: Pancarditis, lymphoplasmacytic and histiocytic, multifocal, severe, with myocardial necrosis, breed unspecified, porcine.
+Morphologic diagnosis: Heart: Pancarditis, lymphoplasmacytic and histiocytic, chronic, multifocal, severe, with myocardial necrosis, breed unspecified, porcine.

 cause: Encephalomyocarditis virus (EMCV)